-UK considers preventative drugs for breast cancer (Update)January 15th, 2013 in Cancer /
+UK considers preventative drugs for breast cancer (Update)January 15, 2013 in Medicine & Health / Cancer

 Britain's National Health Service may soon offer women at high risk of developing breast cancer drugs normally used to treat the disease as a prevention strategy.